krishnagupta71/linux/assignment/Assignment-4/Readme.md

 # Assignment 4: Nested Paging vs. Shadow Paging
 This assignment builds upon assignment-3.
-The purpose of this assignment is to illustrate the difference in performance when using nested paging versus shadow paging and to illustrate the different exit frequencies and types.
+The purpose of this assignment is to illustrate the difference in performance when using nested paging versus shadow paging and to find the different exit frequencies and types.

 NOTE – there is no coding required for this assignment.
 We are just running assignment-3 again in a different configuration.